Call Now

 What underpins my work

 Alongside my work with clients, I’ve also poured my energy into supporting other therapists.
-I’ve always been drawn to the process of what it means to become a therapist—how much growth, vulnerability, and inner work it requires.
+I’ve always been drawn to the process of what it means to become a therapist and how much growth, vulnerability, and inner work it requires.
 Over the past ten years, I’ve developed a framework called The Parallel Process™ (trademark pending), designed to help therapists thrive.
-It’s a model that provides the structure, clarity, and support we all need to grow into the most authentic and effective versions of ourselves—in service to our clients, our craft, our growth, and our calling.
+It’s a model that provides the structure, clarity, and support we all need to grow into the most authentic and effective versions of ourselves, all in service to our clients, our craft, our growth, and our calling.

 It includes the important process of Person-of-the-Therapist or Self-of-the-Therapist work.
-As therapy is fundamentally a human-to-human encounter, we must also engage in our own process of exploration, processing, and organizing our lived experiences.
-We must be mindful of mitigating the impact our own ‘stuff’ could have on the client’s experience.
+As therapy is fundamentally a human-to-human encounter, we must also engage in our own process of exploring, organizing, and processing our lived experiences.
+We must be mindful of mitigating the impact our own ‘stuff’ can have on the therapeutic process and the client’s experience.

 This model shapes everything I do at The Center for Connection, Healing and Change.
 It shows up in how I work with clients, our team, and how I support therapists and leaders outside of the practice to reach their professional and personal potential.

-If you’re a person longing for your next phase of growth, someone tired of holding everything together alone, or you choose to live in a helping or healing role – I’m here for you Whether you’re burned out, at a crossroads, or just feeling that quiet pull toward something more meaningful, we can explore what healing and expansion look like for you now.
+If you’re a therapist or leader longing for your next phase of growth, looking to deepen your clinical work, or want to reflect on how your work activates your own attachment patterns – I’m here for you.
+Whether you’re burned out, at a crossroads, or just feeling that quiet pull toward something more meaningful, we can explore what healing and expansion look like for you.

-I’m a Licensed Marriage and Family Therapist in Virginia, Washington D.C, Connecticut, Massachusetts, and New York.
-I earned my BSc in Psychology from the University of Leeds in England and a master’s degree in Marriage and Family Therapy from the University of Southern Mississippi—a training experience that truly changed my life.
+I’m a Licensed Marriage and Family Therapist in Virginia, Washington D.C, Maryland, Connecticut, Massachusetts, and New York.
+I earned my BSc in Psychology from the University of Leeds in England and a master’s degree in Marriage and Family Therapy from the University of Southern Mississippi – a training experience that truly changed my life.
 I’ll always be grateful to the mentors who saw me, pushed me, and helped shape the therapist I’ve become.

 To schedule a free phone consultation with me and see if we might be a good fit, please call (703) 878-3290 or click here